 Advice to Clients

-From Monday 23rd March, all of our six offices will be closed to the public.
-Please do not attend our offices unless you have been specifically asked to do so.
+From Monday 15th June, all of our six offices will be open to the public.

-Our phone lines may be busier than usual during this time, however, we want to reassure you that our Reception and Client Relationship teams are working hard to ensure your enquiries are dealt with as efficiently as possible.
-We also have the assistance of Moneypenny, who are able to take enquiries over the phone, should we be unable to take your call at a particular time.
+As the majority of our staff continue to work from home, our phone lines may be busier than usual.
+However, we want to reassure you that our Reception and Client Relationship teams are working hard to ensure your enquiries are dealt with as efficiently as possible.

 Existing clients – please continue to email or telephone your usual lawyer and team